lpacher/lae/fpga/practicum/2_gates/README.md

 <br />

-The synthesis tool will be then responsible to infer necessary logic gates to implement the binary addition in real hardware.
-Alternatively you can derive logic equations from the true-table of the circuit.
+The **synthesis tool** will be then responsible to infer necessary logic gates to implement the binary addition in real hardware.

 Try yourself to: